MaherKaram/snake-royale/README.md

 ERROR
 ```

-Keeping protocol definitions separate from the rest of the application makes the networking layer easier to reason about and extend.
+Keeping protocol definitions separate from application logic makes the communication layer easier to reason about and extend.

 ---